miladrahimi/p-manager/README.md

 ## License

-This project is governed by the terms of the [LICENSE](LICENSE.md) license.
+This project is governed by the terms of the [LICENSE](LICENSE.md).
 Users are only allowed to use this project with explicit permission from the creator.